-The following information is as of December 31, 2022:
+The following information is as of December 31, 2023:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1)(2) 390,675 \$ 42.77 130,712 Equity compensation plans not approved by security holders - Total 390,675 \$ 42.77 130,712
+Plan Category exercise ex of outstanding Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1)(2) 21,207 \$ 38.41 978,793 Equity compensation plans not approved by security holders - Total 21,207 \$ 38.41 978,793

-(1) Amount disclosed relates to awards issued under the Amended and Restated Omnibus Stock and Performance Compensation Plan (the "Omnibus Plan").
+(1) Amount disclosed relates to awards issued and outstanding under the Amended and Restated Omnibus Stock and Performance Compensation Plan (the "Prior Plan") and the 2023 Omnibus Stock and Performance Compensation Plan (the "2023 Omnibus Plan").
+The 2023 Omnibus Plan was approved by the Board of Directors in February 2023 and adopted by the Company's stockholders at the 2023 Annual Meeting of Shareholders.